 Not everyone wants to spend upward of $200 on a thermostat, even if you can control it remotely from your smartphone.
 Honeywell's midrange Lyric T5 smart thermostat ($149) occupies the ground between the company's flagship Lyric Round ($199) and its budget Wi-Fi- connected thermostat, which retails for around $100.
-So although the Lyric T5 has fewer features than the Lyric Round, it has a better design and app than the company's budget Wi-Fi thermostat, making it a sensible, but not spectacular, choice.
+So although the Lyric T5 has fewer features than the Lyric Round, it has a better design and app than the company's budget Wi-Fi thermostat, making it a sensible choice, but not one of the best smart thermostats out there.

 Unlike the Lyric Round, the Lyric T5 has a square design with silvery-plastic beveled sides and a black front.
 Because of this design, you can't twist the T5 as you can with the Lyric (and the Nest) to change the temperature.
 It's a shame, but the on-screen controls work easily enough.